chorn/mitm-detector/README.md

 ## This is dumb, just use a VPN

 Ok that's a pretty good point.
-But what if you can'?
+But what if you can't?
 What if you want to be able to test a network for bad things?

 ## TODO